zopefoundation/zope.interface/docs/verify.rst

     ... class Foo(object):
     ...     pass
     >>> verify_foo()
-    The object <Foo ...> has failed to implement interface ...IFoo:
+    The object <...Foo ...> has failed to implement interface ...IFoo:
         The base.IBase.x attribute was not provided
         The module.IFoo.y attribute was not provided